wp-plugins/affilinker/readme.txt

 = Is it possible to customize the link style uniquely for each and every Affiliate Link ? = Yes, with AffiLinker you can choose different styles like: Link Color, Link Background Color, Link Hover Color, Link Hover Background Color, Font Size, Font Name, bold, italics.
 = Is it possible to add NoFollow tags to the links ? = Yes, you can add or remove the NoFollow tags for each and every link.
-Applicable only for Affiliate Links on comment section, AffiLinker widget (but Affiliate Links on blog posts, pages are always invisible to search engines).
 Just uncheck/check the “Add NoFollow” option.
 = Is it possible to select the target window for each link ? = Yes, you can choose the target window (either to open in same window or new window) for each and every link.
 Just uncheck/check the “Same Window” option.
 = Is it possible to find number of clicks received by each links ? =